 We anticipate that our operating and other expense will increase significantly as we continue to implement our business plan and pursue our operational goals.
-As of May 9, 2022, we believe that our current cash on hand will meet our anticipated cash requirements into the third quarter of fiscal 2022.
+As of August 11, 2022, we believe that our current cash on hand will meet our anticipated cash requirements into the second quarter of fiscal 2023.
 Depending upon additional input from EU and US regulatory authorities, however, we do not expect to generate sufficient revenues from operations before we need to raise additional capital.
-Further, our estimates regarding our use of cash could change if we encounter unanticipated difficulties or other issues arise, including without limitation those set forth under the heading "RISK FACTORS" described in our Annual Report on Form 10-K for the year ended September 30, 2021, as filed with the SEC on December 17, 2021, in which case our current funds may not be sufficient to operate our business for the period we expect.
+Further, our estimates regarding our use of cash could change if we encounter unanticipated difficulties or other issues arise, including without limitation those set forth under the heading "RISK FACTORS" described in our Annual Report, in which case our current funds may not be sufficient to operate our business for the period we expect.

-The Company commenced commercial sales of our first product, AC5® Advanced Wound System during the three months ended March 31, 2021.
+In the first quarter of 2021, the Company commenced commercial sales of our first product, ACS® Advanced Wound System.
 That revenue will not be sufficient to fund our business operations and we will need to obtain additional funding from external sources for the foreseeable future.
 We do not have any commitments for future capital.
 Significant additional financing will be required to fund our planned operations in the near term and in future periods, including research and development activities relating to our principal product candidate, seeking regulatory approval of that or any other product candidate we may choose to develop, commercializing any product candidate for which we are able to obtain regulatory approval or certification, seeking to license or acquire new assets or businesses, and maintaining our intellectual property rights and pursuing rights to new technologies.
 We may not be able to obtain additional financing on commercially reasonable or acceptable terms when needed, or at all.
-We are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in 2018 SPA (see Note 6) restricting our ability to effect or enter into an agreement to effect any issuance by the Company or any of its subsidiaries of Common Stock or securities convertible, exercisable or exchangeable for Common Stock (or a combination of units thereof) involving a Variable Rate Transaction (as defined in the 2018 SPA) including, but not limited to, an equity line of credit or "At-the-Market" financing facility until the three lead investors in the 2018 Financing collectively own less than 20% of the Series G Warrants purchased by them pursuant to the 2018 SPA.
+We are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in the 2018 SPA (see Note 6) restricting our ability to effect or enter into an agreement to effect any issuance by the Company or any of its subsidiaries of Common Stock or securities convertible, exercisable or exchangeable for Common Stock (or a combination of units thereof) involving a Variable Rate Transaction (as defined in the 2018 SPA) including, but not limited to, an equity line of credit or "At-the-Market" financing facility until the three lead investors in the 2018 Financing collectively own less than 20% of the Series G Warrants purchased by them pursuant to the 2018 SPA.
 These restrictions and provisions could make it more challenging for us to raise capital through the incurrence of debt or through equity issuances.
-If we cannot raise the money that we need in order to continue to develop our business,
+If we cannot raise the money that we need in order to continue to develop our business, we will be